ut/INTPRN/index.md

 ### Contributions and support

-There is a RIOT chatroom for this project.
+Support ist welcome, especially for the setup of the Raspis and a stable and persistant configuration of the wireless network.
+Contact us via [Github](https://github.com/ut/PRNSTN).
+And there is a RIOT chatroom for this project.
 Join it at [#intprn:matrix.org](https://riot.im/app/#/room/#intprn:matrix.org)

 ![Output](https://pbs.twimg.com/media/C5XbiSoWMAIYTkd.jpg)